-- Students should be automatically identified - Administrative holds for small dollar - Release administrative holds and allow - Collect institutional data on community need and grant distribution - community needs survey to identify where need for emergency aid or general - Data should be shared with IBHE.
+- Students should be automatically identified - target students who are close to

+- Administrative holds for small dollar

+- Release administrative holds and allow

+- Collect institutional data on community need and grant distribution - where need for emergency aid or general

+- Data should be shared with IBHE.

-Barrier Reduction Fund Grant Providers,
+Barrier Reduction Fund Grant Providers.

-- funds to Black students most in need

-- funds to universities, and universities connected those funds with students. - Collect robust data on program dashboards on a regular basis. - Institutions should develop a high-quality system of early alerts to connect students in
+- funds to Black students most in need - funds to universities, and universities connected those funds with students. - Collect robust data on program - Institutions should develop a high-quality system of early alerts to connect students in